jankampherbeek/EnigmaSuite/MyDocu/Enigma Astrology Research - Roadmap.md

 ## Objectives

-The initial versions of Enigma will supply general support for calculating and analyzing charts, but will also have a focus on five specific projects:
+The initial versions of Enigma will supply general support for calculating and analyzing charts, but will also have a focus on seven specific projects:

 - Research into suicide (Vivian Muller).
 - Research into explosions (Frank Vernooij).